🧩 What is S.N.A.P.?

 It’s straightforward yet impactful.
 It is designed to guide you from frustration to clarity, from chaos to calm, and from reaction to reflection.

 While my personal faith deeply inspires this framework, you don’t need to be Christian or spiritual to use it.
-S.N.A.P. works for anyone who wants to teach with intention, emotional intelligence, and a renewed sense of purpose.
+The S.N.A.P.
+Framework™ works for anyone: teachers who want to lead with intention and students who want to learn with confidence.
 It’s more than a tool; it’s a lifeline.
-It’s a chance to reset, not just your classroom but also your heart.
+It’s a chance to reset your classroom, your learning, your mindset, and your heart.